northtwilight/ubc-ppds-final-project/README.md

 - disney_revenue_1991-2016.csv
 ```

+You will need to run a Jupyter server to see the Altair charts included in the attached notebook.

 All five of these comprise the **Disney Character Success** dataset by Kelly Garrett, available at https://data.world/kgarrett/disney-character-success-00-16, **and licensed under the CC-BY license only**.

-All other notebooks, code and files are licensed explicitly under the MIT License.
+All other notebooks, code and files are under the MIT License.